RonnieMak/1701QCA-Assessment-3-Final-/journal/journal.md

 This link shown how the acclerometer work and I am going to learn how to use it and put it in the design.

-### Final design concept ###
+### concept 3 ###

-So the final concept is to join the first two idea together and design how to build the model car using some simple and recycling material.
+So the third concept is to join the first two idea together and design how to build the model car using some simple and recycling material.
 In the ultimate product, I would use the material to build a simple model car to represent the real car.
 The model car itself doesn't really matter.
 The most important thing is the function and interaction that can be use on it.
 ![Image](concept.jpg)

-This image shown the final concept of joinning the two inital idea together and the components I am going to use.
+This image shown the concept of joinning the two inital idea together and the components I am going to use.
 And the location of each element.
-Also a list of upcoming feature I want to add to the final product.
+However it could still be changed if things didn't work out.

 ### Physical experiment ###